-At the store/while shopping for food:
+When shopping for food:

-While the Heart-Check mark doesn’t necessarily mean that a product is “low-sodium,” it does mean that the food meets AHA’s sodium criteria to earn the Heart-Check mark.
+- Look for foods labeled with the American Heart Association’s Heart-Check mark.
+The Heart-Check mark designates foods that can be part of an overall healthy dietary pattern.
+While it doesn’t necessarily mean a product is “low sodium,” it does mean that the food meets the AHA’s sodium criteria to earn the Heart-Check mark.

 You can eat foods with varying amounts of sodium and still achieve a balanced and heart-healthy diet.
 Learn more about the Heart-Check Food Certification Program.